kiahvaidya/f1prediction/README.md

-# 🏎️ [F1 Podium Predictor](https://f1prediction.onrender.com/) Using FastF1 & Machine Learning
+# 🏎️ F1 Podium Prediction Using FastF1 & Machine Learning

 This project uses historical F1 qualifying and race data powered by the [FastF1](https://theoehrly.github.io/Fast-F1/) library and a Random Forest Regressor to predict podium finishers for upcoming Formula 1 races.